Get Wag! Premium & save on all services

 A college schedule can be quite packed, so it may be challenging to figure out when to offer your dog walking services.
 In this guide, we'll help you decide when the best time is for you to fit in a dog walk amongst classes, study times and off days, and get you moving and groovin' with your pawdorable furry clients!

 Your canine client’s breed, age, health, and even personality can also help you figure out the best times to go for a stroll.
 For example, brachycephalic breeds such as Pugs and French Bulldogs and double-coated dogs better suited for cold weather like Huskies are more prone to heatstroke, so they should avoid going out in the afternoon when the sun is the hottest.
 Likewise smaller dogs like Chihuahuas who don't have a lot of body fat or fur probably shouldn't be walking during the coldest parts of the day in frigid temperatures, such as early morning or after dusk.

 Not sure where to find clients for your new venture?
 Sign up to be a dog walker on the Wag!
 App where you can instantly connect to Pet Parents in your area.
-Since walks can be booked on-demand or pre-scheduled, you get to control your schedule and have a part-time job that works for you, not the other way around.
-Happy dog walking!
+Since walks can be booked on-demand or pre-scheduled, you get to choose when you walk and have a part-time job that works for you, not the other way around.